How Much Does Furniture Reupholstery Cost in 2025?

 • You love the piece and want to keep it.

-• You can't find a new piece of furniture that matches this style.
+• You can't find a new piece that matches its style.

 When to Buy New

-• The piece is large, such as a sectional or living room set.
+• The piece is large, like a sectional or living room set, and reupholstery costs exceed replacement.

-• The padding costs too much to replace.
+• The padding or internal components are too costly to replace.

 Upholstery Price Guide